Brushing vs. Spraying Paint: Which is Best?

 Can get into hard to succeed in areas

-So, why wouldn’t everyone just spray everything all the time?
-Well, there's a downside to spraying too.
+So, why wouldn’t everyone just spray everything all the

 Negatives